 Next, select the school district they resided in and click OK.
 In the School District Tax Withheld Adjustment Menu, the first line, Calculated Amount, will show the amount of school district tax pulled from the W-2(s) entered in the Federal return.
 The amount entered on the W-2 will pull to this menu correctly if it is entered on the line below the municipality withholding and is identified by the correct 4-digit school district code.
 If the amount doesn't pull into the return, you can fix the school district information in the W-2 so that it does pull in correctly, or you can enter the amount withheld on 2.
 Adjustment (+/-).

 When you are finished with the menu, press Enter or click 0.
 Exit.
 (Note: Sometimes Ohio School District Tax withholding is listed in Box 14 of the W-2.
-If you don't see it in the state section of the W-2 (Boxes 15 and above), check Box 14 for "SD xxxx" and an amount, where xxxx is the 4-digit school district code.)
+If you don't see it in the state section of the W-2 (Boxes 15 and higher), check Box 14 for "SD xxxx" and an amount, where xxxx is the 4-digit school district code.)

 1. Taxpayer School District Residency